Lucy Blue (musician): Career

-Blue’s debut single "See You Later" was released on 19 February 2021.
+Blue's debut single "See You Later" was released on 19 February 2021.

-Blue’s second single, "Your Brother’s Friend" was released on 7 May 2021.
+Blue's second single, "Your Brother's Friend" was released on 7 May 2021.

 Her debut EP, FISHBOWL, was released on 18 June 2021.
 Blue stated that she wrote the majority of her EP in her bedroom when she was 16 and 17.

-On 16 July 2021 she released her single "Taxi Driver", co-written with Matt Maltese.
+On 16 July 2021, she released her single "Taxi Driver", co-written with Matt Maltese.
 The music video was directed by Thomas James.

-In the summer of 2021 she performed at festivals including Latitude, Reading, Leeds, Neighbourhood Weekender, TRNSMT and Isle of Wight and in the autumn she played headline shows in London and Dublin.
+In the summer of 2021, she performed at festivals including Latitude, Reading, Leeds, Neighbourhood Weekender, TRNSMT and Isle of Wight and in the autumn she played headline shows in London and Dublin.

-On 3 November 2021 Blue released her single "First Man On The Moon" with an accompanying music video, in which she wears a NASA astronaut suit.
+On 3 November 2021, Blue released her single "First Man On The Moon" with an accompanying music video, in which she wears a NASA astronaut suit.

 In January 2022, NME included Lucy Blue in their "NME 100" list of "essential emerging artists for 2022" and Clash included her in their list of "artists who will shape 2022".

-On 21 January 2022 Blue released her second EP Suburban Hollywood. as well as a video for her song "Postman".
+On 21 January 2022, Blue released her second EP Suburban Hollywood. as well as a video for her song "Postman".

-In February 2022, Blue supported English folk punk band Bears In Trees on their UK tour.
+In February 2022, Blue supported English folk punk band Bears in Trees on their UK tour.
 She is also scheduled to support George Ezra for 3 shows in April.

+On 1 December 2023, Lucy released the album Unsent Letters.

 Influences

 Blue cites musicians Van Morrison, Cocteau Twins, Prince, Joni Mitchell and Gwen Stefani as her biggest influences.
 Director Harmony Korine and photographer Davide Sorrenti also inspire her songwriting.

-She was inspired by Hong Kong film director Wong Kar-wai when making the music video for her second single, "Your Brother’s Friend" (2021).
+She was inspired by Hong Kong film director Wong Kar-wai when making the music video for her second single, "Your Brother's Friend" (2021).

 Artistry

 Blue first attracted attention from media with her mixtape bedroom demos on SoundCloud in 2020.
 Blue describes herself as a songwriter before a singer, and as a visual person.

-Her music has been described by Music Week as “bedroom pop” and as "alt-pop" by Clash.
+Her music has been described by Music Week as "bedroom pop" and as "alt-pop" by Clash.